GabrielLunesu/defang-blog-styler/public/defang.md

 ## Summary

 Defang transforms cloud deployment from a complex, time-consuming process into a streamlined developer experience.
 By leveraging familiar Docker Compose files and adding intelligent cloud automation, it enables teams to deploy production-ready applications in minutes rather than weeks.
-The platform's core use cases include: rapid prototyping and testing in the free Playground environment; production deployments to AWS, GCP, or DigitalOcean with full infrastructure automation; microservices architectures with automatic service discovery and networking; stateful applications using managed PostgreSQL, Redis, and MongoDB; and AI-powered applications with integrated LLM services from AWS Bedrock or GCP Vertex AI.
+The platform's core use cases include: production deployments to AWS or GCP with full infrastructure automation; microservices architectures with automatic service discovery and networking; stateful applications using managed PostgreSQL, Redis, and MongoDB; and AI-powered applications with integrated LLM services from AWS Bedrock or GCP Vertex AI.

 Integration patterns center around a "develop once, deploy anywhere" philosophy.
-Teams can start with local Docker Compose development, test in the Playground, then deploy to production cloud environments with zero code changes.
+Teams can start with local Docker Compose development, then deploy to production cloud environments on AWS or GCP with zero code changes.
 The AI-powered generate command accelerates project setup, while the debug command reduces troubleshooting time when issues occur.
 For CI/CD workflows, the GitHub Action enables automated deployments with proper secret management and multi-environment support.
 The platform maintains security best practices automatically, including VPC isolation, SSL certificate management, encrypted secrets storage, and principle-of-least-privilege IAM roles, allowing developers to focus on building features while Defang handles the operational complexity of cloud infrastructure.